dailybruin/the-stack/_posts/2021-11-19-carbon-neutrality.md

   - chelsea_chen

 key_takeaways:
-  - Based on its current trajectory, UCLA is projected to reach zero net carbon emissions in 2049, 24 years after its 2025 goal.
+  - Based on UCLA’s current carbon emission trends, The Stack projects that UCLA will reach zero net carbon emissions in 2049, 24 years after its 2025 goal.
-  - Although UCLA is offsetting its carbon emissions, the university’s total carbon emissions continue to increase by 2.4% each year.
+  - Although UCLA is offsetting its carbon emissions, the university’s total carbon emissions continue to increase by an average of 2.4% each year.
-  - UC Merced is currently the only UC campus to have reached achieve carbon neutrality.
+  - UC Merced is currently the only UC campus to have reached carbon neutrality (CQ 1).

 featured_image:
   url: